styled-components/vue-styled-components/README.md

 npm test
 ```

-For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+## License

+Licensed under the MIT License, Copyright © 2016 Glen Maddern and Maximilian Stoiber.

+See [LICENSE](./LICENSE) for more information.